 You will need to limit specific activities, but encouraged to walk daily.
 Follow instructions on wound care to prevent infection.
 Your doctor may advise pain medications to relieve discomfort.
 You may need to continue with deep breathing exercises to keep your lungs clear.

-It is important for you to monitor your recovery after you leave the hospital.
-Alert your doctor to any problems right away.
-If any of the following occur, call your doctor: Cough or shortness of breathCoughing up yellow, green, or bloody mucusNew chest painSigns of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or discharge from an incision sitePain and/or swelling in your feet, calves, or legs
+Contact your doctor if your recovery is not progressing as expected or you develop complications, such as: Cough or shortness of breathCoughing up yellow, green, or bloody mucusNew chest painSigns of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or discharge from an incision sitePain and/or swelling in your feet, calves, or legs

 Persistent nausea, vomiting, and/or